Updated: Dec 1, 2022

 Now For Some Tips!!

-1. Try to check your hives at least month for food stores.
-If they are low on food feed them 2:1 ratio sugar syrup by weight.
+1. Try to check your hives at least once a month for food stores.
+If they are low on food feed them with a thick 2:1 ratio sugar syrup by weight.
 Feeding pollen will also help them begin to build up for spring.
+Pollen patties or dry pollen can be used.
+However, the bees will not be able to collect dry pollen if the temperature is below 60.

 3. Plan ahead!
 Start repairing old woodenware and ordering the correct supplies for the coming year.